DodoBallls/very-very-gud-UI-library-trust/README.md

     print("Test clicked!")
 end)

+Window:CreateButton("Another Button", 3, function()
+    print("Another button!")
+end)

 ---

-🧠 How It Works
+🧠 How The Library Works

+                 ┌───────────────────┐
-Your Script
+                 │    Your Script    │
+                 └─────────┬─────────┘
                            │
                            ▼
+                 ┌───────────────────┐
-Booting Up
+                 │    Booting Up     │
+                 │                   │
+                 │  🚀 Boot Animation│
+                 │  🪟 Window Template│
+                 └─────────┬─────────┘
                            │
-     ├── Boot animation
-     │
-     └── CreateWindow() template
-              │
                            ▼
-       Your CreateWindow()
+                 Library:CreateWindow()
                            │
                            ▼
+                 ┌───────────────────┐
+                 │       Window      │
+                 ├───────────────────┤
+                 │ 🔘 Button         │
+                 │ 🔘 Button         │
+                 │ 🔘 Button         │
+                 └───────────────────┘

+The important part is:

+Booting Up contains the templates.

+It does not automatically decide what your window should be called.

+You decide:

+local Window = Library:CreateWindow("My UI")

+---

+🧩 API

 Window
-              │
-              ├── CreateButton()
-              ├── CreateButton()
-              └── More elements later

-The important part is that Booting Up does not automatically create the window.

-You decide when and what window to create:

-local Window = Library:CreateWindow("My UI")
+Library:CreateWindow("Window Name")

+Button

+Window:CreateButton(
+    "Button Name",
+    1,
+    function()
+        print("Clicked!")
+    end
+)

+---

+🎨 UI Design

+The library uses a compact dark interface with:

+- Rounded corners
+- Animated interactions
+- Small mobile-friendly controls
+- Draggable window
+- Simple API
+- Minimal setup

+---

+📱 Mobile Support

+The UI is designed to be usable on smaller screens.

+Touch input can be used for interacting with the interface, while the window can be dragged around the screen.

 ---